mormar/Neighborhood-Map/README.md

 # Neighborhood Map

 ## Goal
-Creating finally project Neighborhood Map (React) for the Front-End Web Developer Nanodegree Program in Google Developer Challenge Scholarship 2017/2018.
+Creating finally project Neighborhood Map (React) from scratch, without any existing starter code for the Front-End Web Developer Nanodegree Program in Google Developer Challenge Scholarship 2017/2018.

 ## To load project locally
 * You have to „Clone or download” this project.